civicrm/civicrm-dev-docs/docs/framework/upgrade.md

 Testing When testing upgrades, it's important to run the upgrades against several different databases (representing different versions of CiviCRM and different upgrade paths).
 The tool "civicrm-upgrade-test" can automate this process.
 For instructions:

-* If you are using buildkit you can use the integrated [civibuild upgrade-test](https://github.com/civicrm/civicrm-buildkit/blob/master/README.md#daily-coding-upgrade-testing) command.
 * If using your own processes see [https://github.com/civicrm/civicrm-upgrade-test](https://github.com/civicrm/civicrm-upgrade-test)